Viva Gareth Bale, Wales' saviour again

 Wales' play-off final will be a one-legged tie against Scotland or Ukraine, likely to be in June.

-Bale said at the beginning of this campaign that it might be his last chance to qualify for a World Cup, and that doing so would be an achievement to rank alongside his many and illustrious club feats.
+Bale said at the beginning of this campaign that it might be his last chance to qualify for a World Cup, and that doing so would be an achievement to rank alongside his many illustrious club feats.

 Now he is just one game away.